DanielvanDongen/Voice-Assistant-for-Data-Analysis/README.md

 ## Project Overview

-This project aims to develop a voice-controlled assistant to enhance the efficiency and user experience in data analysis and report generation within Microsoft Excel.
-The **Voice User Interface (VUI)** enables users to interact with Excel via voice commands, providing an intuitive and fast way to handle complex data tasks.
+This project aims to develop a voice-controlled assistant to enhance the efficiency and user experience in data analysis and reporting.
+The **Voice User Interface (VUI)** enables users to use analyse Excel-files via voice commands, providing an intuitive and fast way to handle complex data tasks.

 ### Background